OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/service-bus-relay/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

                                          Quantity = "2500"},
                     };

-            // Display a message in the service console application
+            // Display a message in hello service console application
-            // when the list of products is retrieved. public IList<ProductData> GetProducts()
+            // when hello list of products is retrieved. public IList<ProductData> GetProducts()
             {
                 Console.WriteLine("GetProducts called.");